Thanatisia/SharedSpace/Docs/Home Lab/Services and Tools/Routers/OpenWRT/Guides/base-installation-guide.md

         - Dependencies
             + lxc
         - Pre-Requisites
+            - Create Network Bridge
+                - Using Proxmox
+                    - Click on the Proxmox group
+                        - Enter 'Network'
+                            - Click 'Create' to create a new Network Adapter
+                                + Select 'Linux Bridge'
+                                + Leave it as default
             - Prepare and mount the raw disk image to extract the rootfs tarball archive contents into
                 + Please refer to the above header block `(Optional) Using the rootfs directly` for the full steps
             - Downlad the rootfs tarball archive